 Perform all the Monthly Preventive Maintenance items and the items below.

-Prepared By:
+Prepared By: repared By:

-- ber:

-ber:
+Model Number lodel Number:

+Serial Number:

-weci hanical
+Maci hanical

+MECI Hallical
-A A DANGER

-HAZARD OF ELECTRIC SHOCK, EXPLOSION, OR ARC FLASH

-Apply appropriate personal protective equipment (PPE) and follow safe electrical work practices.
+A A DANGER F HAZARD OF ELECTRIC SHOCK, EXPLOSION, OR ARC FLASH • p Apply appropriate personal protective equipment (PPE) and follow safe electrical work ractices.
 See NFPA 70E or CSA Z462.
 This equipment must be installed and serviced by qualified personnel only.
 Turn off all power supplying this equipment before working on or inside the equipment.
 Always use a properly rated voltage sensing device to confirm power is off.

-Replace all devices, doors, and covers before turning on power to this equipment.

-Failure to follow these instructions will result in death or serious injury.

-Verify t hat the fan hardware is tight.
+Replace all devices, doors, and covers before turning on power to this equipment. replace all devices, doors, and covers before turning on power to this equipment.
+F ailure to follow these instructions will result in death or serious injury. ۵ Verify tha at the fan hardware is tight.
+Verify that at the fan hardware is tight.
 Clean or replace the air filters.

-Clean t he condensate drain line.

-Clean t he dust from door perforations.

-Clean the dust from fan bezels.
+Clean the Clean the condensate drain line.
+Clean the Clean the dust from door perforations.
+Clean the Clean the dust from fan bezels.

-Fund ctional te sts

-Verify t he cooling operation mode is functioning properly.
+Fund ctional test s Verify the e cooling operation mode is functioning properly.